mdn/content/files/en-us/learn/css/first_steps/getting_started/index.md

 ---
 {{LearnSidebar}}{{PreviousMenuNext("Learn/CSS/First_steps/What_is_CSS", "Learn/CSS/First_steps/How_CSS_is_structured", "Learn/CSS/First_steps")}}

-In this article, we will take a simple HTML document and apply CSS to it, learning some practical things about the language along the way.
+In this article, we will take a HTML document and apply CSS to it, learning some practical things about the language along the way.

 <table>
   <tbody>